injectable prep has been approved as cabotegravir

 Injectable PrEP, specifically Cabotegravir (Apretude), follows a structured protocol to ensure its efficacy and safety.
 The process includes an initial HIV test before starting the injections, followed by a regular testing schedule during and after the treatment to prevent potential drug resistance.
 Here’s how the administration works:

-- Administration Frequency: Lenacapavir is administered once every six months, offering a longer-lasting alternative to Cabotegravir.
+• Administration Frequency: Lenacapavir is administered once every 6 months via a subcutaneous injection, offering a longer-lasting alternative to Cabotegravir (Apretude) for HIV prevention.

 While Injectable PrEP, particularly Cabotegravir (Apretude), is generally well-tolerated, it’s essential to understand the potential side effects and adverse events.
 This knowledge allows patients to make informed decisions and monitor their health effectively during treatment.